fsr/course-management/README.md

 Run the `python3 manage.py createsuperuser` command to create a root user for the application to be able to assign administrative privileges to new users.
 Admin rights may in general only be granted from the `http://[site url]/admin` page by selecting the appropriate user there and giving them staff/superuser rights.

+## Deployment with Docker-Compose

+To deploy the application using docker-compose, make all necessary configurations and then run `docker compose up -d`.

 ## License

 This software is licensed with the BSD3 license.
 See the `LICENSE` file for more information.